-9679/1/07 REV 1 NP/hm 17 ANNEX DG H 2A LIMITE EN In order to avoid gaps of knowledge (e.g. language) there should be the integration of liaison officers or other personnel within the communication plan.
+In order to avoid gaps in knowledge (e.g. language) there should be integration of liaison officers or other personnel within the communication plan.

-Also other forces (e.g. fire brigade, rescue services) should be integrated into the communication plan.
+Other forces (e.g. fire brigade, rescue services) should also be integrated into the communication plan.